whitcrrd/dsc-1-03-14-data-visualization-with-pandas-online-ds-ft-021119/README.md

 So this provides us with a list of styles available.
 In order to use a style, we simply give the command `plt.style.use(<style name>)`.
 Let's use `ggplot` for now and see how it changes the default style.
-You are encouraged to try other styles and see how they impact the look and feel of the plots.
+Feel free to try other styles and see how they impact the look and feel of the plots!

 ```python